-- 14. By accepting your Offer you agree to comply with the University's Statutes and Regulations as amended from time to time and with the Statements and Codes of Policy, Practice and Procedure which are made under them.
-Links to these are as follows: Governance and Planning 'Legislation' pages and the Examination Regulations search page.
-They include: - the University's Code of Discipline under Statute XI, which sets out behaviour that is considered unacceptable by students and that may result in disciplinary action; - other regulations concerning your studies, residence, conduct and behaviour: examples are regulations relating to examinations, the ownership and exploitation of intellectual property, harassment, the use of IT and library facilities, health and safety issues and legislative requirements such as data protection; and - c. any Health and Safety Instructions ('HSI') setting out standards of behaviour required of you during any pandemic, epidemic or local health emergency.
+- 15. By accepting your Offer you agree to comply with the University's Statutes and Regulations as amended from time to time and with the Statements and Codes of Policy, Practice and Procedure which are made under them.
+Links to these on the University website are available at the Governance and Planning 'Legislation' pages and the Examination Regulations search page.
+They include: - a. the University's Code of Discipline under Statute XI, which sets out behaviour which is considered unacceptable by students and which may result in disciplinary action; - b. other regulations concerning your studies, residence, conduct and behaviour: examples are regulations relating to examinations, ownership and exploitation of intellectual property, harassment, the use of IT and library facilities, health and safety issues and legislative requirements such as data protection; and

+- c. any Health and Safety Instructions ('HSI') setting out standards of behaviour required of you during any pandemic, epidemic or local health emergency.
 'HSI' includes any University code, policy or guidance issued in such circumstances.
-If an HSI is in force you must comply with it as a condition of in-person access to teaching and facilities, and may be disciplined for noncompliance.

-- 15. The key provisions which you need to be aware of are summarised in your Student Handbook and in these Terms and Conditions. - 16.
-You must also comply with Continuing Education's Policies and Guidelines, which are available at the following website link Policies and Guidance. - 17.
-By accepting your Offer you agree that the University may take disciplinary action against you for breach of its Statutes and Regulations, or the Statements and Codes of Policy, Practice and Procedure, including the Code of Discipline or any HSI.
+If an HSI is in force you must comply with it as a condition of in-person access to teaching and facilities, and may be disciplined for non-compliance. - 16.
+The key provisions that you need to be aware of are summarised in your Student Handbook and in these Terms and Conditions. - 17.
+By accepting your Offer you agree that the University may take disciplinary action against you for breach of its Statutes and Regulations and the Statements and Codes of Policy, Practice and Procedure, including the Code of Discipline and any HSI.
 Such action would take place under the appropriate procedure and could result in sanctions including suspension or expulsion. - 18.
 You are only permitted to access or use University land, premises, facilities or services for the academic, welfare, leisure or sporting purposes for which such premises, facilities or services have been provided, or for meetings and events for other purposes where section 6 of the University's Code of Practice on Freedom of Speech has been complied with.
 Misuse of, unauthorised access to or use of, or occupation of University land, premises, facilities or services, and/or activities which prevent or substantially limit or impede authorised access or use by University students or staff, or which attempt to do so, are not permitted and may result in disciplinary action under Statute XI.